rcsgrv/EclipseSoftwareHelpDesk/README.md

 This will discover and run all tests in the `tests` directory and provide a detailed report of the results.

-## Manual Testing
+### Manual Testing

 The application has been manually tested to ensure that all user interactions, including registration, login, ticket management, user management, and permissions, function as expected across typical use cases.

 ## Continuous Integration / Continous Deployment (CI/CD)

 - Continuous Integration: Every push or pull request to main triggers GitHub Actions.
-This runs tests using Pytest, with coverage reports generated in XML format.
+This builds the application and runs tests using Pytest, with coverage reports generated in XML format.
 - Continuous Deployment: Upon successful tests, the pipeline automatically deploys the Dockerised application to Render.
 - Docker: The application is containerised to ensure consistency between local and production environments.